denten-books/plain-text/5-surface.md

 > room set aside for that purpose [@engelbart_doug_1968].

-The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 piece for *The Atlantic*, "As We May Think" [@bush_as_1945].
-During his one hour or so lecture, Engelbart features functional  prototypes of the following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and "what you see is what you get" (WYSIWYG) word processing.
+The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 *Atlantic* essay, "As We May Think" [@bush_as_1945].
+During his short lecture, Engelbart presented functional prototypes of the following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and "what you see is what you get" (WYSIWYG) word processing.

-In his report to NASA, the agency which sponsored the research, Engelbart described his lab as a group of scientists "developing an experimental laboratory around an interactive, multiconsole computer-display system" and "working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
+In his report to NASA, Engelbart described his lab as a group of scientists "developing an experimental laboratory around an interactive, multiconsole computer-display system" and "working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
 Cathode Ray Tube (CRT) displays were central to this research mission.
 In one of many patents that came out of his "intellect augmentation" laboratory, Engelbart pictured the "display system" as a workstation that combines a typewriter, a CRT screen, and a mouse.
-The patent schematics show the workstation in action, with the words "NOW IS THE TIME FOB" prominently displayed on the screen.
-Although Engelbart did not explain the meaning of the message, the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.[^ln5-timefob]
+The patent schematics show the workstation in action, with the words "NOW IS THE TIME FOB" prominently displayed on screen.
+The system's user was evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.[^ln5-timefob]

 !["NOW IS THE TIME FOB."
 Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)

-Commenting on the use of "visual display systems" for human-computer interaction, Engelbart writes:
+Commenting on the use of "visual display systems" for human-computer interaction, Engelbart wrote:

 > One of the potentially most promising means for delivering and receiving
 > information to and from digital computers involves the display of computer